Swimming with whale sharks Cancun Mexico

 It was the last week or so of the season which meant I just could not miss my chance.

-When I was staying together with some blogger friends at HouseTrip apartment in El Taj oceanfront in Playa del Carmen, one day we were invited to swim with whale sharks.
+When I was staying together with some blogger friends at an apartment, one day we were invited to swim with whale sharks.

 Oh My Gooood!